 To reduce the gap between time and revenu, a few months ago I added the option of becoming a patron.
 You hit subscribe below, either yearly or monthly, and that money helps close that gap a bit.
 It’s an old school model (hello Renaissance and roughly all of history) but it’s also a pretty trendy way of supporting publications you enjoy.

 Like Jason Kottke, Tim Carmody, and others are doing, I’m operating under the idea of “unlocked commons” which means no paywall, no exclusives.
-The newsletter stays the same, will have the same breath of topics, same frequency, won’t be flooded with ads, and will remain free.
+The newsletter stays the same, will have the same breadth of topics, same frequency, won’t be flooded with ads, and will remain free.
 As I said, Patrons help take some of the production pressure off while keeping the newsletter available to everyone.

 TL;DR: If you get some value from Sentiers and feel like giving a hand to make it a bit more sustainable, I encourage you to come onboard as patron.